HL7/bulk-data/spec/export/index.md

 - HTTP status code of ```5XX```
 - ```Content-Type header``` of ```application/json```
 - The server SHALL return a FHIR OperationOutcome resource in JSON format
 - Even if some of the requested resources cannot successfully be exported, the overall export operation MAY still succeed.
 In this case, the `Response.error` array of the completion response SHALL be populated (see below) with one or more files in ndjson format containing FHIR `OperationOutcome` resources to indicate what went wrong.
-In the case of a partial success the server uses a 200 status code  not 5xx.
+In the case of a partial success, the server uses a 200 status code, not 5xx.
 - The choice of when to determine that an export job has failed in its entirety (error status)  vs returning a partial success (complete status) is left up to the implementer.

 #### Response - Complete Status